flows-network/github-fork-notifier/README.md

 ## Deploy the GitHub fork notifier

-To use this fork notifier, we will use [flows.network](https://flows.network/), a serverless platform that makes deploying your own app quick and easy in just three steps.
+To use this fork notifier, we will use [flows.network](https://flows.network/), a serverless platform that makes deploying your own app quick and easy in just 3 steps.

 ### Fork this repo and cutomize the code

 Fork [this repo](https://github.com/flows-network/chatgpt-github-app/) and customize the code based on your needs.
 Since this function involes three SaaS integrations, so we need to change the code as the following.

-1. GitHub: Replace `WasmEdge` and `WasmEdge` with your own GitHub repo that you want to monitor the fork data.
+1. GitHub: Replace `WasmEdge` and `WasmEdge` with your own GitHub repo you want to monitor for the fork data.

 ```
 pub async fn run() {